 The most important thing to learn from this article is that you can do everything right and still get low ratings from some passengers, but you should be able to keep a 4.7 or higher.
-If your ratings are slipping to the point of deactivation, you’re doing something wrong that you need to identify and work toward correcting.
+If your ratings are slipping to the point of deactivation, you’re doing something wrong.
+You need to identify the problem and work toward correcting it.

 This is the core, essential list of things every drive should do to get good ratings.
 Some of it is general and common sense, but I’m surprised by how many Uber drivers don’t consistently follow this advice.

-- Only talk if the passenger wants to, and keep it light — One word responses from your passengers mean they don’t want to talk.
+- Don’t talk too much, and keep the conversation light — One word responses from your passengers mean they don’t want to talk.
 Don’t get personal.
 Don’t share your life story.
 Don’t ask for a life story.
 Ask how the passenger’s day is going and only go farther if they lead the way.

 - Don’t call passengers unless you need to.
 Use text messages instead — Most Uber passengers are on the younger side, and they prefer to text message.
 Bothersome phone calls lead to lower ratings.
 Only use the phone if you’re having a hard time finding the passenger in a crowded area.
 Otherwise, stick to text messages.

 - Keep your car clean, especially the windows — Make sure windows, door handles, buttons, seats, and the floor are clean.
 Drivers know to keep the paint clean, but very few clean interiors beyond picking up trash.
 Most importantly, keep your windows clean.
 Clean windows make your car feel clean even if the paint is a bit dusty.